ONIC Philippines: Season 14 (2024)

+M World Championship

 M3 World Championship

 After finishing second in MPL Philippines Season 8, they would still be the second representative of the Philippines in the M3 World Competition alongside Blacklist International.
 During the Group Draws, ONIC Philippines would be grouped alongside Indonesia's MPL Champion ONIC Esports, MPL Malaysia Runner-Up TODAK and MPL Brazil Runner-Up KEYD.

 After the Group A Matches during the first day, ONIC Philippines would match up first with ONIC Esports of Indonesia.
 Despite a strong early game control over the game, ONIC Esports would rebound and take the victory by a great comeback (0-1).
 ONIC Esports would then match-up with Malaysia's TODAK that defeated ONIC Esports during their first matchup, but would fall short to ONIC Philippines (1-1).
 ONIC Philippines would as well finish strong during the second day, taking a win against Brazil's KEYD (2-1), putting them in the First Seed of Group B, followed by TODAK (2-1), KEYD and ONIC Esports (1-2), securing ONIC the first seed in Group B.

 ONIC Philippines got 3–0 sweep against the Singapore runner-up team RSG they snatch the two victories using the Dlarskie hero Uranus and on the last game an epic comeback with Kairi's Natan matching maniac kill.

 After ONIC Philippines' sweep victory against RSG Singapore, ONIC Philippines would matchup against RRQ Hoshi, the MPL Indonesia Season 8 Runner-Up.
 This began as well a talk-and-debate on who was the better Jungler in Kairi or Alberttt of RRQ.
 ONIC Philippines swept RRQ Hoshi in a 3-0 fashion and will be facing off the winner in Match 16.